-- Staff view children as confident, curious and capable of complex thinking and rich in potential, therefore the staff act as co-learners to deliver a program that builds on strengths and abilities through emergent curriculum. - Staff will show awareness of the individual child's cues, as each child is developing their self-regulation and self-help skills at these times. - Model and promote positive interactions with children and each other to provide a supportive learning environment. - Support peer to peer positive interactions/problem solving strategies to help children negotiate, collaborate and communicate in an atmosphere where children feel comfortable expressing themselves. - Activities within the program emphasize the development of: self-esteem, confidence, self-regulation, and respect for others. - Staff use observations and the cues of the children to extend learning and encourage opportunities to support individual learning. - Provide access to loose part materials which children can use to build, create, explore concepts, develop spatial awareness, manipulate, and problem solve.
+- Staff view children as confident, curious, and capable of complex thinking and rich in potential, therefore the staff act as co-learners to deliver a program that builds on strengths and abilities. - Staff will show awareness of the individual child's cues, as each child is developing their self-regulation and self-help skills at these times. - Model and promote positive interactions with children and each other to provide a supportive learning environment. - Support peer to peer positive interactions/problem solving strategies to help children negotiate, collaborate, and communicate in an atmosphere where children feel comfortable expressing themselves. - Activities within the program emphasize the development of self-esteem, confidence, self-regulation, and respect for others. - Staff use observations and the cues of the children to guide program development. - Provide access to loose part materials which children can use to build, create, and explore

-3) Families and communities are an integral part of our program.
+3. Families and communities are integral part of our program.

-GOAL - YMCA of CB promotes a culture of family involvement by engaging families in partnerships with our staff and program.
+GOAL- YMCA of CB promotes a culture of family involvement by engaging families in partnerships with our staff and program.
 All children, families and staff will be treated equally with respect, and be given the support and opportunities needed within our environment.
 Our respect for diversity and inclusion encourages each child and staff to feel a sense of belonging.
-APPROACH -

-- We understand the importance of engaging families in our program and working on partnerships with the families to help foster children's learning - Staff strive to encourage parental/family involvement by communicating daily with families and providing a family communication plan. - Staff will keep communication open via short discussions at pick-up or drop off times, and longer dialogue is available with staff over the course of the day, via the telephone or in person meetings - Parents/Families are updated on important information pertaining to their child/ren and the program through newsletters, emails, and/or daily communication with staff. - Staff provide parents/families with the opportunity to discuss their child's progress through ongoing discussions, and parent/family meetings if necessary or requested.
-If there are concerns regarding a child, the staff will discuss it with parents/families so that we are all working together.

-- Parents to be given 2 opportunities a year to complete parent feedback surveys which staff will use to reflect on the program and make changes/improvements. - Work in partnership with the school and surrounding community to best promote smooth transitions for the children. - We strive to work with all in the school community, especially in the classrooms that we share, through open communication with all involved. - We can enhance the children's learning by providing opportunities to explore their community through various walking trips.
+- We understand the importance of engaging families in our program and working on partnership with the families to help foster children's learning. - Staff strive to encourage parental/family involvement by communicating daily with families and providing a family communication plan. - Staff will keep communication open via short discussions at pick-up or drop off times, and longer dialogue is available with staff over the course of the day, via the telephone or in person meetings. - Parents/Families are updated on important information pertaining to their child/ren and the program through newsletters, emails, and/or daily communication with staff. - Staff provide parents/families with the opportunity to discuss their child's progress through ongoing discussions, and parent/family meetings if necessary or requested.
+If there are concerns regarding a child, the staff will discuss it with parents/families so that we are all working together. - Parents to be given 2 opportunities a year to complete parent feedback surveys which staff will use to reflect on the program and makes changes/improvements. - We strive to work with all in the school community, especially in the classrooms that we share, through open communication with all involved. - We can enhance the children's learning by providing opportunities to explore their community through various walking trips.